cli135/Tic-Tac-Toe-Minimax/README.md

 1. "Coding Challenge 154: Tic Tac Toe AI with Minimax Algorithm" by The Coding Train
 https://youtu.be/trKjYdBASyQ?t=109
 --main guide for coding minimax algorithm.
 This video has a great explanation from 1:49 - 8:20.
-2. "Object-Oriented Programming (OOP) in Python 3" by by David Amos.
+2. "Object-Oriented Programming (OOP) in Python 3" by David Amos.
 Jul 06, 2020, Accessed May 2021.
 https://realpython.com/python3-object-oriented-programming/#define-a-class-in-python
 --main guide on how to do object-oriented-programming in Python
 3. "6.
 Search: Games, Minimax, and Alpha-Beta" by MIT OpenCourseWare